Category Archives: Monaco Royals

 Antonio I, Prince of Monaco; Credit – Wikipedia

 Born on January 25, 1661, in Paris, France, Antonio I, Prince of Monaco was the elder of the two sons and the eldest of the six children of Louis I, Prince of Monaco and Catherine-Charlotte de Gramont.
 Hercule Grimaldi, Marquis of Baux, who predeceased his father Honoré II, Prince of Monaco, and Maria Aurelia Spinola from the House of Spinola, a powerful and influential family from the Republic of Genoa, were his paternal grandparents.
-His maternal grandparents were Antoine III de Gramont, Duke of Gramont, a French military commander, diplomat, and a Marshal of France, and Françoise Marguerite du Plessis, a niece of powerful Cardinal Richelieu (Armand Jean du Plessis, Duke of Richelieu), who served as the First Minister of State to King Louis XIII of France from 1624 until his death in 1642.
+His maternal grandparents were Antoine III de Gramont, Duke of Gramont, a French military commander, diplomat, and Marshal of France, and Françoise Marguerite du Plessis, a niece of powerful Cardinal Richelieu (Armand Jean du Plessis, Duke of Richelieu), who served as the First Minister of State to King Louis XIII of France from 1624 until he died in 1642.

 Antonio had five younger siblings: